KittyGiraudel/site/_posts/2014-06-17-template-engines-and-javascript.md

 ## So what?

-We still haven't really solved the problem yet.
+We still haven’t really solved the problem yet.
 How are we going to pass our Liquid variables to the JavaScript?
 Well, this is the moment we need to get back to [`scripts.liquid`](https://github.com/HugoGiraudel/hugogiraudel.github.com/blob/mixture/templates/includes/scripts.liquid) file.
 No more conditional JavaScript snippets; instead, we instanciate the `App` class.

 {% raw %}